Azure/Industrial-IoT/modules/src/Microsoft.Azure.IIoT.Modules.OpcUa.Publisher/src/Schemas/schema_spec.md

 # Published Nodes Validation - Design documentation

-The design approaches for the regular expressions included in the schema require explation.
+The design approaches for the regular expressions included in the schema require explanation.

 ## Regex Design for Endpoint URLs